 Great Orme is Llandudno’s own mini-mountain which rises straight out of the sea to a height of 207m.
 You can walk up if you’re feeling energetic, or take the historic Great Orme Tramway which has been ferrying passengers to the summit since 1898.
 Alternatively, you can test your head for heights with a ride on Britain’s longest cable car.
 There’s plenty to do on its summit: a visitor centre, nature reserve with wild Kashmir goats, pitch ‘n’ putt golf, play area, plus stunning views all the way to the Lake District.

 The sheltered grassy hollow on Great Orme’s eastern flank is called Happy Valley.
-There’s plenty of space for the little ones to run around, plus sculptures of characters from Lewis Carroll’s Alice in Wonderland to discover.
+There’s plenty of space for the little ones to run around, plus fabulous sculptures of characters from Lewis Carroll’s Alice’s Adventures in Wonderland to discover.
 The fictional Alice was inspired by real-life Alice Liddell, who used to holiday in Llandudno, and the sculptures are part of the town’s Alice Trail.

-Kids will also love stroll along the Victorian pier (the longest in Wales) which is home to fairground rides, ice-cream sellers and shops packed with seaside gifts.
+Kids will also love to explore the exciting sights and sounds of the Victorian pier - the longest in Wales.
+The pier is home to noisy, colourful fairground rides, ice-cream sellers and shops packed with seaside gifts.
 Set just back from the seafront, Bodafon Farm Park has rare breed animals, birds of prey, an adventure area and mini-tractors for the kids.

 Inspire imaginations with a trip to the medieval walled town of Conwy.
 The perfectly preserved 12th century Conwy Castle and town walls, both part of a UNSECO World Heritage Site, are torn straight from the pages of a fairytale.
 Young knights, wizards and princesses will have a fantastical time exploring them.
 There’s also Plas Mawr, the finest Elizabethan townhouse in Britain.
 Restored to its opulent former glory, knowledgeable guides and high-tech interactive displays bring the history of this fascinating house to life.
 Make the most of your money by buying a special ticket that gives reduced entry to both Plas Mawr and Conwy Castle.